 Our Rigel Recovery Services locations are open, providing services, and accepting new clients.
 Individual and group counseling sessions are available in person or through telehealth methods.
 In our residential facilities, treatment staff is continuing to provide substance abuse and mental health counseling.
 The following phone numbers can connect you with treatment services in your area:

 Yes - we are accepting referrals to both residential and non-residential corrections and treatment programs.
 We work closely with the referral source, Ohio Department of Rehabilitation and Correction, Federal Bureau of Prisons, and Adult Parole Authority to coordinate release dates to assure that all COVID-19 testing and any resulting quarantine requirements are met.

 Referral requests should go through the admissions department.

 Residential clients who exhibit symptoms or test positive for COVID-19 are isolated and we work with the local health department, following their protocols for quarantining and testing of clients and staff.
 The measures we have put in place since the beginning of the pandemic allow our facilities to remain operational.

 We encourage staff and clients to get vaccinated with the COVID-19 vaccine and provide information regarding the vaccine.

 Additional cleaning is occurring in all facilities, hand sanitizer is available, and staff continues to share information with clients about infection prevention.
-Masks are available for everyone and are required to be worn by staff and clients who are in our buildings located in counties where the CDC COVID-19 Community Level is ranked as "high."
+Masks are available for anyone who wants to wear one.
 We are following guidelines from the Ohio Department of Rehabilitation and Correction along with other governmental entities for admissions.